niciBume/Cat_Prey_Analyzer/README.md

 - Create an `.env` file (use `.env.example` as a template) in the root directory and fill in your secrets.
 This will be sourced when running `cascade.py`.
 The syntax of `.env` files supported by python-dotenv is similar to that of Bash.
 Take a look at [python-dotenv](https://pypi.org/project/python-dotenv/).

 Edit `config.py` between the lines `### START EDITABLE VARS ###` and `### END EDITABLE VARS ###`.
-Set your preferences, camera URLs, video resolutions and the horizontal/vertical fliping options.
+Set your preferences, camera URLs, video resolutions and the horizontal/vertical flipping options.
 After that, you can start `cascade.py` like this:

 ```bash
 python3 cascade.py --camera cam2 --log info
 ```
-- You can also specify a preferred backend for un-/locking the catflap if you configured the correct credentials for both.
+- You can also specify a preferred backend for unlocking/locking the catflap if you configured the correct credentials for both.
 Select it by using the optional attribute `--backend`, which can be set to either 'surepy' or 'ha'. **NOTE**: if the chosen backend doesn’t work, there’s **no fall-back** to the other one, an error will be shown instead!

 Here's a full help menu of the main script cascade.py: